 I am the creative force behind Slow Studio.
-I've worked primarily in clay for almost 20 years.
+I am a trained studio potter and I've worked primarily in clay for almost 20 years.
 I was born in New York City, but spent my formative years amidst rural academia in Amherst Massachusetts.
 When I discovered clay at the Massachusetts College of Art years ago, I knew immediately that it was a material which I innately understood.

 The natural world provides me with endless color, form and texture ideas which have informed my work in clay.
 Natural color tones and their subtle variations are a result of time and function which both play an important role in my work.
 In addition, I believe the design of each piece should reflect the method of making.
 My process is pared down to essential elements to convey an integrated unity of process and design.
-This transparency creates an honest element of communication between maker and user.
+Authentic communication between maker and user is the result of this transparency.

 When not in my studio I can be found teaching art and ceramics at an independent boarding and day school in the countryside of New England.
 I produce the Slow Studio line of ceramic tableware at my farmhouse studio in Vermont.